alexsam29/MyCheckUp/working_agreement.md

 ## What to do when a member misses a meeting

-- Follow up and give him chance to expalain.
+- Follow up and give him chance to explain.
-- make decision based on all members input.
+- Make decision based on all members input.
 - Give a warning based on the reasons explained.
 - If it affects the performance of the team let the professor know.